Data model¶

 enumerator reference

-Mutable reference to the data.
+Mutable reference to data.

 -